UWrc/UWrc.github.io/docs/tools/python.md

 ## Containers

+While we recommend the Conda module for most Python workflows, containers offer additional benefits for certain use cases:
+* Full reproducibility
+* Portability across systems
-While we recommend the Conda module for most Python workflows, containers offer additional benefits for certain use cases: full reproducibility, portability across systems, and complete encapsulation of the entire software stack including system-level dependencies.
-Containers are especially useful on Tillicum for GPU workflows with complex dependencies — the [**NVIDIA NGC Catalog**](https://catalog.ngc.nvidia.com/) has pre-built containers with CUDA and NVIDIA drivers configured that work well with the Hyak environment.
+* Complete encapsulation of the entire software stack including system-level dependencies

+Containers are especially useful for GPU workflows with complex dependencies.
+The [**NVIDIA NGC Catalog**](https://catalog.ngc.nvidia.com/) has pre-built containers with CUDA and NVIDIA drivers configured that work well with the Hyak Klone and Tillicum computing environments.

 For detailed instructions on using Apptainer containers on Hyak, see the [**Containers**](/docs/tools/containers) documentation.
 If you are new to containers, see the [**Containers Tutorial**](/docs/hyak101/containers/syllabus) to get started.